LironHazan/g_api/README.md

 - [ ] Checkout ent
 - [ ] dogolangci-lint run
 - [x] checkout nxrs/cargo
+- [x] [rspack](https://github.com/web-infra-dev/rspack) gapi app (Similar to Parcel the underline parser and transformers are based on SWC)

 ** Using Local plugin generators (not the workspace one)